CBBC idents: Original Logo (1985–1991)

-Corporate Logo
+Corporate Logo (1991–1997)

 On 16 February 1991, BBC1 and 2 both relaunched with corporate branding packages based on a Virtual Globe and the antics of a numeral 2.
 Both packages had a similar promotional design and both featured a large numeral above a BBC logo at the bottom of the screen.
 As part of this relaunch, Children's BBC also received its own symbol based on this design.
 It was implemented at the beginning of the academic year on 9 September 1991.
 The new symbol took the emphasis away from the 'BBC' and placed it firmly with the 'Children's' part of the name.
 This new logo featured a large neon style letter replacing every other letter in the 'Children's' name, with the exception of 'D' which had a neon strip curve around the letter.
 This appeared against a dark background of an assortment of colours and accompanied by an upbeat soundtrack accompanied in some versions by a voice saying phrases such as "Tell that aardvark it's a wrap" and "Essential viewing coming up".
 The original electronic beat music was seen as too slow and dull originally, and so was replaced soon after with a more bombastic tune.

 Accompanied with the new look, the Broom Cupboard received a makeover with new neon signage matching the new logo as well as the presenters name in a similar style to the logo.
 In addition to this, Children's BBC also received a corporate styling for promotions, slides, and menus.
 Promotions were kept the same as the channel they were broadcast on, however the menu and slide design was unique.
 The slide design, in line with BBC1 and 2, featured a sidebar down the left hand side of the screen, with the channel logo located in the top left hand corner of the screen, above a BBC corporate logo.
 The Children's BBC slides however, also had the Children's BBC logo inserted sideways into the sidebar, and images from the ident featured as the background to programme menus.
 These slides and menus were used prior to a start-up into Children's BBC, and for promotional use outside of Children's BBC itself, for example after the morning strand was completed.

-BBC Scotland had their version of the 1991 - 1994 ident which was the same as the network version but with the Scotland branding incorporated into the ident.
-These were used in the school holidays from the launch of Children's BBC Scotland in July 1991 - July 1994.
+Periodically, BBC Scotland had their own versions of the 1990s idents only used for local school holiday programmes around this time, by using the same ones as the network but with the Scotland branding incorporated into the ident beneath the BBC logo.
+These versions were used for regional breakfast and mid-morning opt-outs on BBC One Scotland and BBC Two Scotland from the launch of Children's BBC Scotland in June 1992 to July 1997.